hellums/lacey-bacon/README.md

 - HTML, Javascript, CSS (high level, "big picture" courses on Pluralsight)
 - African swallow, coconuts (sling-loaded), twine
 - "Balanced" scale, witch, duck, very small rocks (floating type)

+TO UNIT TEST (ON MAC): (this section is out of date and will need to be refactored, as it was based on original class/OOP design.

+#python3 -m unittest test_romcom -v
+#(or python3 -m unittest discover -v)

+ON WINDOWS:

+#use whichever command launches python 3 (for example, py3 romcom.py, py3 -m unittest test_romcom)